 The Virginia General Assembly should strengthen and must maintain the principles of sovereign immunity for local governments and their officials.

 VML strongly opposes bringing local governments under the Virginia Tort Claims Act.
-This action would seriously erode the sovereign immunity now enjoyed by Virginia local governments and lead to a substantial increase in frivolous suits.
+This action would seriously erode the sovereign immunity doctrine and lead to a substantial increase in frivolous suits.

 The tort reparations system in the U.S. creates many difficulties in the administration of justice.
 VML supports efforts at the national and state levels to address tort reform, such as limitations on the tort liability of local governments in areas where local governments do not enjoy sovereign immunity.